-Types of Country of Principal Nominal values of investment Proportion of ownership interest and voting rights held by the Group shares incorporation activity 2020 2019 Rs. % % Republic of L'Express de Madagascar S.A.R.L Ordinary Madagascar Publishing 11,334,884 49 49 Flying Freaks Ltd Ordinary Mauritius Media 204,000 51 51
+Types of Country of incorpora- Principal Nominal values of Proportion o interest and v held by th voting rights shares tion activity investment 2021 2020 Rs. % % L'Express de Madagascar S.A.R.L Ordinary Republic of Madagascar Publishing 11,334,884 49 49 Flying Freaks Ltd Ordinary Mauritius Media 204,000 51 51

-\ Management has assessed that the Group does not have control over Flying Freaks despite having 51 % shares and has classified the investment as an associate.
+\ Management has assessed that the Group does not have control over Flying Freaks despite having 51% shares and has classified the investment as an associate .
 The Group does not have control over the operations of the investee and has only one director out of 3 on the board of Flying Freaks Ltd.